 \subsection{The categories $\mcO^\eps$}

-It is well--known that the Drinfeld--Lusztig pairing allows to realize $U_q\mfg$ as (quotient of) a quantum double \cite{Dr86}.
-Thus, the canonical element of $\langle\cdot,\cdot\rangle$, which belongs to a suitable completion of the tensor product $U_q\mfb^-\ot U_q\mfb^+$, is a {\em topological} R--matrix inducing a quasitriangular structure on $U_q\mfg$.
+It is well--known that the Drinfeld-Lusztig pairing allows for the realization of $U_q\mfg$ as (a quotient of) a quantum double \cite{Dr86}.
+Thus, the canonical element of $\langle\cdot,\cdot\rangle$, which belongs to a suitable completion of the tensor product $U_q\mfb^-\ot U_q\mfb^+$, is a {\em topological} R-matrix inducing a quasitriangular structure on $U_q\mfg$.
 This is more conveniently described in terms of categories of representations as we explained in Section \ref{ss:tannakian}.\\